 Mr. Meyer has been a public policy advocate and communications professional since 1985.
 From 1988 to 1991, he was the National Field Coordinator for the UCS security program, and later served as a lobbyist/field organizer for the Professionals’ Coalition for Nuclear Arms Control.
 Subsequently, he served in senior marketing and communications positions for a marketing and advertising firm, and ran his own communications firm—Sean Meyer Communications—from 2003 to 2007.
 He rejoined UCS in 2007, where he oversees UCS engagement and education of the scientific community and the general public on security and nuclear power safety issues.
 Areas of expertise: Nulcear power safety, U.S. nuclear weapons policy, nuclear terrorism, grassroots organizing, issue advocacy

 Dr. Wright received his PhD in physics from Cornell University in 1983, and worked for five years as a research physicist.
 He was an SSRC-MacArthur Foundation Fellow in International Peace and Security in the Center for Science and International Affairs in the Kennedy School of Government at Harvard, and a Senior Analyst at the Federation of American Scientists.
 He is a Fellow of the American Physics Society (APS) and a recipient of APS Joseph A. Burton Forum Award in 2001.
-He has been at UCS since 1992.
+He worked at UCS between 1992 and 2020.
 Areas of expertise: Space weapons and security, ballistic missile proliferation, ballistic missile defense, U.S. nuclear weapons and nuclear weapons policy.
-David also blogs on the Equation.
+David also wrote on the Equation.

 Washington representative and senior analyst